Eligibility and Entry

 Based on the papers, and in some cases personal interviews at science fairs, a group of water professionals will identify the best water-related science project from each state.
 Most state winners will be announced online at www.sjwp.org during the first full week of May, 2016.

 State winners will receive an all-expenses paid trip the national SJWP competition, and must be available to attend the national competition during the third weekend of June, 2016.

 *State deadlines may vary.
 For specific information on your state, consult the State Deadlines and Awards List .

 Entry into the National SJWP Competition

-To be eligible to compete at the national level, state winners must attend the onsite U.S. competition in Portland, Oregon, June 14-15, 2013.
-In Portland, students will participate in a two-day, all-expense-paid program, during which they will display and present their projects to a panel of distinguished judges.
+To be eligible to compete at the national level, state winners must be able to attend the onsite U.S. competition during the third weekend in June, 2016.
+At the competition, students will participate in a two-day, all-expenses-paid program, during which they will display and present their projects to a panel of distinguished judges.

-The national winner and their science teacher will receive an all-expense-paid trip to the international SJWP competition in Stockholm, Sweden, August 30 - September 5.
+The national winner will receive an all-expenses-paid trip to the international SJWP competition in Stockholm, Sweden..
 To learn more about the international competition, visit www.siwi.org.